 - After numbing drops are applied, your eyelids will be held open with a small instrument to avoid blinking during the procedure.

 - The outer layer of cells of the cornea (clear covering of the eye) will be removed by either a manual or laser technique.
-Sometimes we will leave this layer in place, depending on your individual situation.
+Sometimes we will leave this layer in place (the epi-on procedure), depending on your individual situation.

 - The lid holder is removed and riboflavin (vitamin B2 eyedrops) will be applied to your eye until there is full uptake into the cornea.

 - The ultraviolet (UV-A) light source is then aligned and then you will look up at it for administration of the crosslinking treatment.

 - At the end of procedure, a bandage soft contact lens will be placed on your eye, to protect the surface of the cornea during the healing process.